daralela00/Donut-App/README.md

       - Sending link if u forgot passwod
       - used for chat app
     - Hive:
-     - used for storing to do notes localy
+     - Used for storing to do notes localy
   - Weather app
   - Speech to text app
   - To dd notes app